BrucesHobbies/radonMaster/README.md

 # RadonMaster™ Project Overview
 The Raspberry Pi looked like an ideal platform to monitor the radon mitigation pressure.
 This project uses a small inexpensive digital pressure sensor from Honeywell with a Raspberry Pi to monitor and send alerts for a radon mitigation fan loss of vacuum.
 The alerts can be an email or SMS message sent via email.
 Feel free to contribute with custom alert options such as MQTT, IFTT, etc.  RadonMaster™ logs the pressure sensor readings to a Comma Separated Variable (CSV) file that can be plotted using MatPlobLib or in a spreadsheet.
 The program is written in Python and can be ported to additional platforms, but the RPI is one of the most common platforms.

+This program can connect to the AirThings WavePlus using the Raspberry Pi’s Bluetooth.
+The program will include the WavePlus sensor data in the radonMaster™ status message (daily, weekly, or monthly) and send an alert when one of the sensors changes outside of brackets defined in the thresholds of “wave.py” or custom alerts.
+The default thresholds were set to be similar to recommendations at the end of 2020.
+The program will read and log all of the sensors from the WavePlus which include:
+- Radon short-term average
+- Radon long-term average
+- Volatile Organ Compounds (VOC) levels
+- Carbon Dioxide (CO2) levels
+- Temperature
+- Relative humidity
+- Atmospheric air pressure

+The program runs from a terminal window or at boot.
+If run from a terminal window the status screen is as shown below:

+    Sat, 2020-Dec-05, 11:20:00 Vacuum:   1.5 in.wc
+    Sat, 2020-Dec-05, 11:20:30 ‘Radon ST (pCi/L)’, ‘Radon LT (pCi/L)’, ‘VOC (ppb)’, "CO2 (ppm)’, ‘Temperature (degF)’, ‘Relative Humidity (%rH)’, ‘Air pressure (inHg)’
+    Sat, 2020-Dec-05, 11:20:30 ‘0.4 pCiL’, ‘0.7 pCi/L’, ’84.0 ppb’, ‘476.0 ppm’, ’66.9 degF’, ’32.5 5rH’, ’29.92 inHg’

+radonMasterPlot.py plots the radon mitigation fan pressure log and the WavePlus log data.
+You can view the plots and pan/zoom to specific time periods for the measurements.

+Figure 10: Radon Mitigation Vacuum

+Figure 11: Radon Levels

+Figure 12: VOC levels

 # Required Hardware
 As an Amazon Associate I earn from qualifying purchases.
 I appreciate your support, if you purchase using the links below.
 ## RadonMaster (about $20 USD for parts)